treehouses/treehouses.github.io/pages/vi/sshpi.md

 Now you can add the public key to run: `sudo treehouses sshkey add "your SSH key"` (copy-paste your SSH key in between the quotes) or just `sudo treehouses sshkey addgithubuser <yourgithubusername>`.

-In the future on SSH login it will ask you for your sshkey passphrase where as before used the default password for pi user "raspberry".
+In the future on SSH login it will ask you for your sshkey passphrase whereas before it used the default password for pi user "raspberry".

 **NOTE**: The above step must be done in order to log in as `root` user during SSH session.
 Not doing so may leave vulnerabilities and security issues open for your Raspberry Pi.